michael-valdron/michael-valdron.github.io/content/md/pages/industry.md

 ### Technical
 - Knowledge gain in building on and maintaining MySQL DBMS
 - Dealing with Database constraints and data repair
-- Web Development in PHP5, HTML5, and CSS3
+- Web Development in PHP, HTML, and CSS
 - Front-end Development in JavaScript and jQuery
-- Using Microsoft Access 2007 for data export, form & report design reference, and Visual Basic for Applications (VBA) code reference for rewrite
+- Using Microsoft Access for data export, form & report design reference, and Visual Basic for Applications (VBA) code reference for rewrite

 ### Soft
 - Communication with supervisor and staff on progress